La Llorona (song): Chavela Vargas

 The late Chavela Vargas is known throughout the Americas for her songs of struggle, defiance, and triumph.
-When Vargas recorded the song back in the 1990s, she remained loyal to the ranchera genre by making the guitar the primary instrument in the song.
+When Vargas recorded the song in the 1990s, she remained loyal to the ranchera genre by making the guitar the primary instrument in the song.
 Although Vargas did remain true to the typical ranchera sound, she also created her own unique sound in the process.
 Carlos Gutierrez of Cinema Tropical explains "she took ranchero music and made the music her own.
 She stripped the music from the trumpet and other arrangements."

 Popular culture influence

 Frida film

 The song "La Llorona" appears in the film Frida (2002), about Frida Kahlo, directed by Julie Taymor and starring Mexican actress Salma Hayek.
 Chavela Vargas was invited for a special appearance, singing her version of "La Llorona".
 It is well known that Vargas was a close friend and a frequent house guest of Frida Kahlo and her husband Diego Rivera.
 Vargas was so close to Kahlo, that a short-lasting affair is speculated to have occurred between the two before Kahlo married Rivera.

 In the film, Vargas plays the role of a ghost who consoles Kahlo.
 Kahlo had been drinking in a bar for some time when she notices a ghost sitting down at a nearby table.
 A black shawl, which references the song lyrics, is wrapped around the ghost and Kahlo initially is quite hesitant to approach her.
 As Kahlo is about to sit next to the ghost, the ghost reveals her face to Kahlo.
 Kahlo continues to listen to Vargas’ interpretation of the song, and becomes overwhelmed by her memories and begins to cry.
 Kahlo begins to remember the car accident that changed her life and also her turbulent past with her husband.